BoyBaykiller/IDKEngine/Readme.md

 ```
 I've excluded the fixed traversal/triangle cost and normalization by parent area here because these components only scale both sides by the same amount.
 We can worry about them later.

-So the SAH requires us to know the bounding box and count of all primitives which are left and right to a split position.
-We have $N-1$ split positions.
-And for each split position we have $N$ primitives to check.
+So the SAH requires us to know the bounding box and count of all primitives which are left and right to a split index.
+We have $N-1$ split indexes.
+And for each potential split we have $N$ primitives to check.
 That sounds like a painfully slow $O(N^2)$ algorithm.
-But it can actually be reduced to $O(N)$!
+But it can actually be reduced to $O(N)$.

 Imagine for a moment that the primitives are sorted by their position on the axis of interest. `start` and `end` denote the primitive range of the parent node:
 ```